VirtualAkseli/UniBun/README.md

 ## Testing
 `` mvn test jacoco:report ``   will generate an index.html in /target/site/jacoco that'll show the depth of testing
 ## Instructions for use
+The UniBun-1.0-SNAPSHOT.jar can be ran from the command line with `` java -jar UniBun-1.0-SNAPSHOT.jar `` Keep in mind, that you need to have the file that you input in the same folder as the .jar.

-`` mvn compile exec:java -Dexec.mainClass=aknu.unibun.ui.MainUI `` runs the program.
+`` mvn compile exec:java -Dexec.mainClass=aknu.unibun.ui.MainUI `` also runs the program.
-The programs asks for an input file-name that must be found in the Unibun/Unibun/ folder
+The program asks for an input file-name that must be found in the Unibun/Unibun/ folder